mascaldotfr/CoRT/README.md

 ### External assets

-   The discipline/skill icons are the work of Nimble Giant Entertainement, and are used as fair use.
+   The discipline/skill icons and map are the work or derivative work of [Regnum Games](https://regnum.games/), and are used as fair use.

    [Chartist](https://github.com/chartist-js/chartist) is dual licensed under MIT/WTFPL licenses terms.